Other grant opportunities

 Healthy School Food Pathway: Fellowship Program

 The Chef Ann Foundation’s Healthy School Food Pathway Fellowship is a 13-month apprenticeship designed for mid- to upper-level school food professionals.
 The program provides virtual and in-person learning to advance scratch cooking, school food leadership and advocacy for healthier school meals.
-Fellows receive $5,000 in funding, engage in coursework, attend five in-person training sessions and complete a capstone project.
+Fellows receive funding, engage in coursework, attend five in-person training sessions and complete a capstone project.
 The program is open to school food operators under the National School Lunch Program.
 The application process is annual and typically opens in the summer.

 Learn more